amethyst/amethyst/README.md

 The API reference can be found in `target/doc/amethyst/index.html`.

-## Questions / Help
+## Questions/Help

-We do not support anything other than the most recent Rust stable release.
-Use nightly and beta channels with this project at your own risk.
+Amethyst supports _only_ the latest stable release of Rust.
+Use the nightly and beta channels with this project at your own risk.

-Please check out the [FAQ][faq] before asking.

-If you have a question, feel free to ask on our [Discord server][di] and we'll help you.
+If you have a question, please check out the [FAQ][faq] before asking.
+Chances are, the solution to your problem is already present there.
+If you still need help, feel free to ask on our [Discord server][di].

-Other places you may want to check out are [r/rust_gamedev][rg] and [#rust-gamedev IRC][irc].
+Other places you might want to check out are [r/rust_gamedev][rg] and the [#rust-gamedev IRC][irc].

 [faq]: https://github.com/amethyst/amethyst/wiki/Frequently-Asked-Questions
 [di]: https://discord.gg/amethyst